Paginating Magento catalogs without OFFSET

 The fix, part two: PHP generators

-Keyset pagination fixes the database side.
-But if you load 70,000 products into PHP arrays in one go, you've just moved the problem.
+Keyset pagination solves the database side.
+But if you load 70,000 products into PHP arrays in one go, you have only moved the problem.

-This is where yield earns its keep.
-A PHP generator lets a function act like an iterator — it hands back one batch at a time, pauses, and resumes on the next iteration.
-Batches can be garbage-collected between yields.
+This is where yield helps.
+A PHP generator lets a function behave like an iterator — it hands back one batch at a time, pauses, and continues on the next call.
+Each batch can be freed from memory before the next one is fetched.

 private function getProductGenerator(int $storeId): Generator